 Cinco de Mayo Food

-Several famous dishes from Pueblo include mole poblano, chiles en nogada, and chalupas poblanas.
+Several famous dishes from Puebla include mole poblano, chiles en nogada, and chalupas poblanas.
 For this upcoming Cinco de Mayo, I decided on trying out the chalupas poblanas.

 Chalupas are an iconic street food in Puebla.
 They are also sold in the finest restaurants in Puebla as well!
 They are corn tortillas fried in lard, and then topped simply with salsa, shredded meat, and queso fresco.
 I decided to also add some cilantro to this version.